lukerm/image-selector/README.md

 * When running this app out of demo mode, the program _will_ delete any photos you choose to discard.
    * They can however be restored by clicking "Undo" in app (or from the `$HOME/Pictures/_deduplicate_backup/` directory in case it unexpectedly crashes).
-* The app is only meant to work locally. _Please do not run as an external web server!_.
+* The app is only meant to work locally. _Please do not run as an external web server!_
    * The app can and does perform copy / delete operations of files on your machine.
 It is therefore important not to serve it to untrusted users.
-* This program does not have a graceful close if you're halfway through editing a folder.
-You cannot currently restore a previous session.
+* This program does not have a graceful close if you're halfway through editing an image folder.
+You cannot restore a previous session.
-   * Try to label all the images in your image folder in one sitting and, if possible, break a large photo dump into several subfolders before processing them in the app.
+   * Try to label all the images in your image folder in one sitting.
+   * If possible, break a large photo dump into several subfolders before processing them in the app.
-   * In case of a power outage or app failure, the labelled images will still exist in your database, but it will not be possible to continue editing from where you left off.
+   * In case of a power outage or app failure, discarded duplicates will still be removed from your file system (and labels will persist in the database), but it will not be possible to continue editing the folder from where you left off.